Jorge Luis Borges: One of the Most Influential Writers of All Time

 When World War I arose, the Borges family was in Europe.
 His father had just lost his vision (a disease that Jorge Luis Borges inherited later on) and they were in a clinic undergoing ophthalmological treatment.

 The war conflict led them to travel continuously in Europe.
 As a consequence, they settled in Spain for a few years.
-In 1919, Borges wrote two books: The Red Rhythms and The Sharper’s Cards.
-As a result, he made contact with writers that became relevant to his later work, such as Ramón Gómez de la Serna, Valle Inclán, and Gerardo Diego.
+During this time, he made contact with writers that became relevant to his later work, such as Ramón Gómez de la Serna, Valle Inclán, and Gerardo Diego.

 Later, in the year 1924 and back in Buenos Aires, Jorge Luis Borges began to create countless magazines to testify to his ideas; of everything he learned, saw, and felt in Europe.
 His stories, essays, and poems turned him into one of the youngest and most promising writers in America.